 In life you should learn from your mistakes.
-If possible, learn from other people’s mistakes.
+If possible, better still, learn from other people’s mistakes.
 We are currently in the joyful position of watching others, make the same mistakes we made.

 Years of watching Sir Alex Ferguson led to years of watching Man Utd.
 Now we get to see Man Utd post Ferguson.